 These photos, documenting an event which took place in Jerusalem in November, 1971, caught us off-guard.
-They are part of our Dan Hadani Collection at the National Library of Israel, which includes well over fifty-thousand photographs.
+They are part of our Dan Hadani Archive at the National Library of Israel, which includes nearly a million photographs.
 The pictures had escaped our notice until recently, when our social media manager, who was actually looking for a photo of Israeli pop star Svika Pick, found an image of the local singer showing up to a party being thrown for international superstar Johnny Cash in Jerusalem.

 But what was Cash – an iconic American singer and musician in the midst of a triumphant professional comeback – doing in Israel in 1971?